About IDE

 David Hay

-EUD Communication and Media Manager since 2013.
-David oversees all press releases, articles, social media content, and website updates related to EUD.
-His work includes producing a wide variety of media outputs, such as video statements, animated content, and live social media updates.
-David has been instrumental in growing EUD’s social media presence, which now enjoys a large and engaged following.
-Before joining EUD, David worked as a Researcher/Director for the BBC and Channel Four, where he developed stories within the Deaf community, liaised with contributors, and organised production shoots.
+I am the EUD Communication and Media Manager since 2013.
+I oversee all press releases, articles, social media content, and website updates related to EUD.
+My work includes producing a wide variety of media outputs, such as video statements, animated content, and live social media updates.
+I have been instrumental in growing EUD’s social media presence, which now enjoys a large and engaged follower field.
+Before joining EUD, I worked as a Researcher/Director for the BBC and Channel Four, where I developed stories within the Deaf community, liaised with contributors, and organised production shoots.

 Emily Barnes

-Emily Barnes is Assistant Professor in Language Education in Trinity College Dublin.
-Her PhD was in the area of early literacy assessment for Irish-English bilinguals, and she is currently involved in the development of Geabaire, an Augmentative and Alternative Communication (AAC) system for autistic children in Irish-medium education.
-She is the co-ordinator of the Master’s in Irish-Medium and Gaeltacht Education.
+Assistant Professor in Language Education in Trinity College Dublin.
+My PhD was in the area of early literacy assessment for Irish-English bilinguals, and I am currently involved in the development of Geabaire, an Augmentative and Alternative Communication (AAC) system for autistic children in Irish-medium education.
+I am the co-ordinator of the Master’s in Irish-Medium and Gaeltacht Education.

 Martina Farren

-Martina Farren is a PhD candidate at the School of Linguistics, Speech and Communication Sciences at Trinity College Dublin where her research topic is on mainstream teachers’ experiences of teaching deaf pupils the national curriculum.
-She is also interested in the topic of classrooms mediated by sign language interpreters as this is a very new development in the Irish educational landscape.
-She also hopes to contribute to the development of a syllabus for Irish Sign Language as a subject in mainstream second level schools for which the Minister of Education has recently given the go ahead.
+PhD candidate at the School of Linguistics, Speech and Communication Sciences at Trinity College Dublin.
+My research topic is on mainstream teachers’ experiences of teaching deaf pupils the national curriculum.
+I am also interested in the topic of classrooms mediated by sign language interpreters as this is a very new development in the Irish educational landscape.

 Aideen Lynch

-Aideen Lynch is a teacher of Science, Maths, ICT, and Biology at Holy Family School for the Deaf in Cabra.
-She has been teaching Deaf students for 26 years.
-She studied science at NUI Maynooth and obtained a Higher Diploma for Teachers of the Deaf at the University of Birmingham.
-She is part of a team developing ISL (Irish Sign Language) signs for science and technology subjects.
+I am a teacher of Science, Maths, ICT, and Biology at Holy Family School for the Deaf in Cabra.
+I have been teaching Deaf students for 26 years.
+I studied science at NUI Maynooth and obtained a Higher Diploma for Teachers of the Deaf at the University of Birmingham.
+I am part of a team developing ISL (Irish Sign Language) signs for science and technology subjects.

 Maggie Owens

-Maggie Owens is a Maths teacher and Qualified Teacher of the Deaf with over 20 years of experience at Holy Family School for the Deaf.
-She is passionate about creating engaging and inclusive learning experiences for all students and understands the importance of innovative teaching methods and tailored support.
-She is excited to join the Erasmus team to collaborate with educators from diverse backgrounds to enhance inclusive education and improve accessibility across all subjects.
+I am a Maths teacher and Qualified Teacher of the Deaf with over 20 years of experience at Holy Family School for the Deaf.
+I am passionate about creating engaging and inclusive learning experiences for all students and understand the importance of innovative teaching methods and tailored support.
+I am excited to join the Erasmus team to collaborate with educators from diverse backgrounds to enhance inclusive education and improve accessibility across all subjects.

 Sigrid Slettebakk Berge